Skip to Main Content

 • Able to take more coordinated steps (Schaller et al. 1985)

-• More active, walking and running, rolling, and climbing on mother (Chorn and Hoffman 1978) (Schaller et al. 1985)
+• Cub more active—walking and running, rolling, and climbing on mother (Chorn and Hoffman 1978; Schaller et al. 1985)

-• Suckle only once or twice per day (Schaller et al. 1985)
+• Suckles only once or twice per day (Schaller et al. 1985)

 • By 6 months

-• Young has canine, incisor, and premolar teeth, and begins to eat solid food (Schaller et al. 1985)
+• Cub has canine, incisor, and premolar teeth, and begins to eat bamboo leaves (Schaller et al. 1985; Swaisgood et al. 2020)

 • All permanent teeth have erupted (Zhang et al. 1996)